-Because not all mental health treatments for young people are equally helpful; some therapies may work better than others.
+Not all mental health treatments for young people are equally helpful.
+Some therapies may work better than others.

 Mental health care providers (psychologists, social workers, psychiatrists) use different treatment approaches to help children and adolescents who are experiencing mental health problems.
 Some treatment approaches have a strong backing in scientific evidence and other treatments have less evidence supporting them.
 Therapists who use treatments based on science engage in what is called “evidence-based practice” (EBP).
 If the treatments they use have scientific evidence supporting the effectiveness of the treatments, they are called evidence-based treatments (EBTs).